oppia/oppia-web-developer-docs/Troubleshooting.md

 ## Mac OS

+### No module named '_ctypes' on M1 Macs

+When one contributor got a `ModuleNotFoundError: No module named '_ctypes'` error when installing on an M1 Mac with Rosetta, they found that using Python 3.9 worked.

 ### Cannot Import Name `_imaging`

 After running `python -m scripts.start`, if you get an error around the following lines: